ninxsoft/mist-cli/README.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  list                    List all macOS Installers / Firmwares available to download. download                Download a macOS Installer / Firmware. version                 Display the version of mist.
+  list                    List all macOS Firmwares / Installers available to download. download                Download a macOS Firmware / Installer. version                 Display the version of mist.

   See 'mist help <subcommand>' for detailed help.